 The consequences of the move to an export status are abundantly clear.
 The losses suffered by the culprit country now become self-evident, in either increasing tax costs or mounting surpluses, thus provoking strong support limiting pressures at home, again well illustrated by the EU case.
 Furthermore, the exasperation of trading partners grows, exerting growing external pressure on the domestic policy.
 The timing of the Uruguay Round (UR) was not accidental.
-Such a round had to await the development of competing and subsidised exports from both sides of the Atlantic.
-The gains to be obtained from a collective, negotiated agreement were also clear - the global losses sustained under an export subsidy regime are significantly greater than those of the equivalent import protection regime.
-Under such circumstances, some positive outcome to the UR was bound to happen.
+It arose coincident with development of competing and subsidised exports from both sides of the Atlantic.
+The gains to be obtained from a collective, negotiated agreement were also clear - the losses sustained under an export subsidy regime appear significantly greater than those of the equivalent import protection regime, especially to competing exporters (the US and other new world countries).
+Under such circumstances, some positive outcome to the UR seemed very likely.